 Mentors are higher-year students who can answer questions you may have about your degree, the university and Utrecht.
 Not every programme has mentors, so you should ask your tutor if they are available for your programme.

-Every degree programme has its own Study Advisor who is fully informed about the programme’s curriculum.
+Every degree programme has a Study Advisor who is fully informed about the programme’s curriculum.
 The Study Advisor can answer your questions about the study programme and provide support or recommendations for your studies.
+The study advisor can also inform you about studying with a disability.

 You should also consult the Study Advisor if you are having problems that are affecting your ability to study effectively, such as personal problems, illness or problems with study skills or if you are falling behind.
-More information is available on the pages of your degree programme (on 'Advice and counselling').
+More information is available on the pages of your degree programme (under Practical Information > Advising and counselling); select your programme below.

 Questions not related to your study programme